 The SHORRR Fire way (c) to get ADHD Done Differently with visuals Have you been told that visuals are vital for children with ADHD, but no matter how many times you have tried them, they just “don’t work” for your child?
 Well, you are not alone.
 The use of visuals for children with ADHD can… Continue reading How to use visuals for children & adolescents with ADHD

-FOUR TIPS on Getting ADHD Done Differently in school transitions!
-My children are incredibly excited to be heading back to school next week for a whole new school year.
+FOUR TIPS on Getting ADHD Done Differently in school transitions [2021] My children are incredibly excited to be heading back to school next week for a whole new school year.
 My son is commencing high school, my daughter is heading into year three, and my youngest daughter will be in year two.
-All three of my… Continue reading Transitioning children with ADHD back to school
+All three of… Continue reading Transitioning ADHDers back to school

 What does a Speech Pathologist have to do with ADHD?